ansys/pymechanical/doc/source/architecture.rst

 programming languages.
 For a general description (using the Java programming language) of the command pattern, see `Command Design Pattern
 <https://howtodoinjava.com/design-patterns/behavioral/command-pattern/>` in the
-*HowToDoInJava* newsletter`.
+*HowToDoInJava* newsletter.
 Our own brief explanation follows.

 Command pattern
 ---------------

 Many interactive apps use the command pattern.
-It turns anything that the user does within the app turns into a command object, which is immediately executed.
+It turns anything that the user does within the app into a command object, which is immediately executed.
 This approach carries some additional benefits [#f4]_.

 More relevant to this discussion is how command patterns can be used to implement automation APIs.
 If every action is a command, then that Command can